API Pump Type Definitions | Understanding API Standards

 - Provides vapor pressure cushion against flashing

-- Reduces coking of hydrocarbons as they cross the seal faces towards atmosphere
+- Reduces coking of hydrocarbons as they cross the seal faces towards the atmosphere

 - Coolers can be water-to-water (shell and tube) or water-to-air (radiator style)

 - One-pass system.
-Hot fluid is cooled and sent through the chamber back into the pumpage.
-Takes a lot of cooling capacity to cool the flush fluid, and water-to-air coolers often have inadequate cooling capacity.
+The hot fluid is cooled and sent through the chamber back into the pumpage.
+Takes a lot of cooling capacity to cool the flush fluid, and water-to-air coolers often have inadequate cooling capacity

 Plan 23 –

-- Similar to Plan 21, intended to cool fluid in seal chamber.
+- Similar to Plan 21, intended to cool the fluid in the seal chamber

-- Cooling load is low enough to make water-to-air radiator style cooler effective.
+- The cooling load is low enough to make a water-to-air radiator-style cooler effective

-- Fluid is driven out of the chamber and through the cooler by “pumping ring” or other “pumping feature” built into the seal.
+- Fluid is driven out of the chamber and through the cooler by a “pumping ring” or other “pumping feature” built into the seal.
 These features provide very little differential pressure.
-Connecting tubing must have long, sweeping bends, well vented high points, and low point blowouts to ensure fluid flows.
+Connecting tubing must have long, sweeping bends, well vented high points, and low point blowouts to ensure fluid flows

 Plan 31 –